Dartford Grammar School

-Dartford Grammar School was founded in the reign of Queen Elizabeth.
-The school sits on the A2, the Rochester Way, which was—and still is, for the most part—a main artery from London to Dover, passing through Rochester and Canterbury.
+Dartford Grammar SchoolDartford Grammar School was founded in the reign of the first Queen Elizabeth.
+The school sits on the A2, the Rochester Way, which was, and still is, for the most part, a main artery from London to Dover, passing through Rochester and Canterbury.
 Notable 'Old Boys' of the school include Peter Bradford, and the somewhat lesser-known Mick Jagger.
-Non-Britons may or may not be aware that a Grammar School in the UK is a select secondary education establishment, attended by pupils aged 11–18.
-This year represents the 53rd anniversary of my 'graduation', as Americans would call it.
-How can that be—I'm so young!
+Non-Britons may or may not be aware that a Grammar School in the UK is a select secondary education establishment, attended by pupils aged 11�18.
+This coming year represents the 63rd anniversary of my 'graduation', as Americans would call it.
+How can that be.
+I'm so young!

 Floreat Dartfordia